CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 Low frequency trading refers to trading done on the interday time interval.
 Meaning on intervals larger than a single day.
 This is not to be confused with the practice of daytrading, which is Low frequency trading, but algorithmic trading also falls into this category.
 Mean reversion trading is a popular strategy implemented by both algorithmic low frequency trading and day traders.

-* To perform high frequency trading successfully, one has to be subject to negligable transaction fees.
+* To perform low frequency trading successfully, one has to optimize trading returns against brokerage fees.
-* To perform high frequency trading successfully, one has to be able to obtain live or intraday data at less than 2 hour intervals.
+* To perform low frequency trading successfully, one has to be able to obtain the necessary data to run the selected strategy.
-* To perform high frequency trading successfully, one has to be able to perform trading operations on intraday time intervals.
+* To perform low frequency trading successfully, one has to be able to perform trading operations.

 ### Concepts